GenomicsAotearoa/Kakapo/README.md

 In QC Folder

 Adapter Trimming, base quality trimming, and merging performed with [AdapterRemovalV2](https://github.com/MikkelSchubert/adapterremoval).
 FastQC is run on both pre-processed (MultiQC_1) and post-processed (MultiQC_2).
+QC Results are/will be available on our [Google Drive](https://drive.google.com/open?id=1rKB0EycINaNLAhBBjduaOGPyt-RJrllz).

 ## Structural Variation